-Plus, the food there is tastier.
-Not sure how to explain, but every single time the meat melted in my mouth and vegetables and fruit just tasted better.
+Plus, the food here is tastier.
+Not sure how to explain, but every single time the meat melted in my mouth.
+Local fruit and vegetables tasted better.

 Yes, Zlatni Rat beach deserves all its praise.

-But what most people might overlook are the dozens of small inspiring places where you can just breathe out and forget the world.
+But what most people might overlook are the dozens of small inspiring places where you can just breathe in and get away from it all.
 Whatever place you remember from Brac, you’ll remember it with a smile.

 TRAVEL NUMBERS @ BRAC, CROATIA

 - TOTAL DISTANCE COVERED ON FOOT: 19,7 km

 - ACCOMMODATION: 42€/2 nights